cloverForbes/transportation-react/README.md

 headers: Array of Objects

 ### Filter
-Filter are components that take user input and push that data to parent component.
+Filters are components that take user input and push that data to parent component.
 ##### Props
 myKey: Number
 pullData: Func()